State Authorization Reciprocity Agreements (SARA)

 1625 North Market Blvd., Suite N-112

 Students may enroll in academic programs to earn a degree that prepares them for a specific field such as nursing, education, or social work.
 States and other government entities have established standards of practice for these and other types of occupations and regulations they have chosen to regulate and they provide legal permission to practice these professions only to individuals who meet the standards through professional licensure.

 Academic degrees and programs offered by Cleveland State University that lead to specific professional licensure or certification, whether delivered online or face-to-face, satisfy the academic requirements for those credentials set forth by the State of Ohio.
 Requirements for professional licensure or certification vary from one profession to another and from state to state.
 Cleveland State University has not made a determination whether its educational program curricula meet the state educational requirements for licensure or certification for any other state.

 For students who wish to practice in a state other than Ohio, the program director/advisor will provide information on whether a CSU program meets the requirements in that state after application to a program that leads to professional licensure.
-Fill out the Take the next step! form on this page for your program of interest to connect with the appropriate academic program directors and advisors.
+Fill out the Request Information form to connect with the appropriate academic program directors and advisors.